VirtoCommerce/webinars/2023-02-Self-Service-Portal-Multi-Apps/README.md

 ```

 Attributes:
-* id: A unique identifier for the app, which distinguishes it from other apps in the system.
+* **id**: A unique identifier for the app, which distinguishes it from other apps in the system.
-* title: The name or title of the app that is displayed to the users.
+* **title**: The name or title of the app that is displayed to the users.
-* description: A short description of the app that provides users with an overview of what the app does and its purpose.
+* **description**: A short description of the app that provides users with an overview of what the app does and its purpose.
-* iconUrl: The URL or path to the app's icon or logo, which is used to identify the app in the system.
+* **iconUrl**: The URL or path to the app's icon or logo, which is used to identify the app in the system.
-* permission: The permissions or access rights required to use the app, which is used to control who can access the app and its features.
+* **permission**: The permissions or access rights required to use the app, which is used to control who can access the app and its features.
-* contentPath: The default path to the app's content, which is used to specify where the app's files are stored and accessed.
+* **contentPath**: The default path to the app's content, which is used to specify where the app's files are stored and accessed.
 In this example, the ContentPath is set to [VcModuleWeb]/Content/[Id], which means that the app's content is stored in the Content folder of the VcModuleWeb module, with the Id of the app appended to the end of the path.

 As a result, you will have access to this app from Apps Menu:
 ![image](https://user-images.githubusercontent.com/7639413/222345082-a20d1996-becf-4733-801d-e97b3112592f.png)